-Thank you to all of our speakers and sponsors for supporting us to create an exciting and varied programme for this year’s conference.
+We were delighted to welcome our wonderful keynote speakers and huge thanks to all of them and our event sponsors for supporting us to create an exciting and varied programme for the 2021 conference.

 CEO, Leadership through Sport